bmauss/KNN_Imputation_Evaluation/README.md

 ![GitHub](https://raw.githubusercontent.com/bmauss/KNN_Imputation_Evaluation/main/images/t_stops/label.PNG)

-Now to remove the data!
+The following steps are to scale and then remove the data!
 This time around, we're going to jump straight to removing 20%.

 ![GitHub](https://raw.githubusercontent.com/bmauss/KNN_Imputation_Evaluation/main/images/t_stops/nans.PNG)

 As you can see, the number of rows affected here are drastically different from the Iris dataset under similar circumstances.
 99% of the rows have at least a single value missing.
 Very few curated datasets come this messy.
 So let's see how well KNN works this time around.

+### Imputation